pi-hole/docs/docs/guides/benchmark.md

 ### 2.1 Disable logging

-We suggest disabling both logging as well as the long-term database during the benchmark run as both the log file and the database would otherwise unnecessarily grow (maybe be several hundreds of megabytes).
-Not only your statistics would be distorted by the artificial mass querying, but the benchmark could also negatively be affected by the writing speed of your SD card.
+We suggest disabling both logging and the long-term database during the benchmark run as both the log file and the database would otherwise unnecessarily grow, several hundred megabytes may be possible.
+Not only would your statistics be distorted by the artificial mass querying, but the benchmark could also be negatively affected by the writing speed of your SD card.

 Logging can be disabled using `sudo pihole logging off`.